teaching-on-testbeds/hello-chameleon/index.md

 ### Exercise: Create an account

-> **Note** To complete this step, you'll need to know the **Project Name** of the project that you will join.
-Your instructor or research advisor will tell you the project name to use.

 First, go to <https://chameleoncloud.org/> and click on "Log In".

 Click on the link that says "Sign up now"